Marc Racicot: Political views

 Racicot has criticized the Supreme Court ruling in Citizens United v.
 FEC (2010), saying it has led to "obscene" levels of fundraising from "third-party groups", and worsened American political discourse, alongside social media.

 Racicot has been a staunch critic of Donald Trump, whom he has called "a scourge on America".
-During the 2016 election, he wrote an op-ed in The Washington Post in which he said, "Trump has demonstrated neither [...] qualities of principled leadership, nor offered any substantive or serious conservative policy proposals consistent with historical Republican Party platform positions".
+During the 2016 election, he wrote an op-ed in The Washington Post in which he said, "Trump has demonstrated neither [...] qualities of principled leadership, nor offered any substantive or serious conservative policy proposals consistent with historical Republican Party platform positions."
 In 2020, he vocally supported Joe Biden over Trump.
 Racicot has refused to endorse Republican candidates who have backed Trump; in 2022, he declined to endorse Ryan Zinke, a former secretary of the interior under Trump, in his bid for the U.S. Congress, saying that he "enable[d Trump]".
 In 2023, the Montana Republican State Central Committee passed a resolution rebuking Racicot, saying that they no longer considered him a Republican due to his opposition to Trump.
 In 2024, he endorsed Jon Tester over Trump-backed Tim Sheehy in the U.S. Senate election.
+In 2026 he endorsed Sam Forstag over Trump backed Aaron Flint and endorsed Seth Bodnar over Trump backed Kurt Alme in the 2026 Senate race.